patternfly/patternfly-demo-app/README.md

 #### WebpackDevServer / Hot Module Replacement
 This project makes use of [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) with [hmr](https://webpack.github.io/docs/hot-module-replacement.html).

-While developing and making to changes to `src` files, you should see changes propogate immediately to the browser.
+While developing and making to changes to `src` files, you should see changes propagate immediately to the browser.
 Files are also updated in the `dist` folder via the [write-file-plugin](write-file-webpack-plugin).

 **Note:** you can gitignore webpack incremental updates.
 These are written to `dist/hot`.
 You can read more about this [here](http://code.fitness/post/2016/02/webpack-public-path-and-hot-reload.html).